axelriet/LwMQ.net/out/html/_sources/api/hashing.rst.txt

 .. _RFC 4122: https://www.rfc-editor.org/rfc/rfc4122
 .. _uuidgen: https://www.unix.com/man_page/redhat/1/uuidgen/

-If you ever need to compare *well-formed* GUIDs in text form then consider LmqAreEqualStringGuids() as described below.

 The application must supply an appropriately sized buffer to receive the strings.
 The LwMQ SDK headers contain exact details regarding the buffer sizes.

+The GUID-to-string functions are approximately 2x faster than StringFromGUID2() and 7x faster than StringFromCLSID(), which allocates memory that must be freed.

+If you ever need to compare *well-formed* GUIDs in text form then consider LmqAreEqualStringGuids() as described below.

 Fast GUID/UUID To String Conversion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^